zeptofs/api-documentation/source/index.html.md

 Split-Request-ID: 07f4e8c1-846b-5ec0-8a25-24c3bc5582b5
 ```

-Split provides a `Split-Request-ID` header in the form of a `UUID` which uniquely identifies a webhook event.
-If the webhook event is retried/retransmitted by Split, the UUID will remain the same.
+Zepto provides a `Split-Request-ID` header in the form of a `UUID` which uniquely identifies a webhook event.
+If the webhook event is retried/retransmitted by Zepto, the UUID will remain the same.
 This allows you to check if a webhook event has been previously handled/processed.

 ### Checking Webhook Signatures